 ReSharper provides two default keyboard shortcuts schemes.

-- ReSharper 2.x/IntelliJ IDEA This scheme shares the majority of shortcuts with those used in IntelliJ IDEA and its derivative web development IDEs.
+IntelliJ IDEA — This scheme shares the majority of shortcuts with those used in IntelliJ IDEA and its derivative web development IDEs.
 It provides a common keyboard-centric experience among all JetBrains development environments.

 Whatever scheme you choose, you can always change individual keyboard shortcuts later.